khyati-arora/Spring-Crud/readme.md

 # User Management System
-This application is built using Spring Boot and provides a RESTful API for managing user data in a database.
-It allows to add new users, read user data, update existing users, and delete users.
+This application is built using Spring Boot and provides a RESTful API for managing user data in a database ensuring security through JWT.
+It allows to signup user, login ,add new users, read user data, update existing users, and delete users.

 ## Features